vrivn3/vrivn3.github.io/README.md

-# Hosting a resume  Online
+# How to Host a resume online.
 The purpose of this README is to provide a comprehensive guide on how to effectively host a resume online.
 It aims to walk you through the process of hosting your resume on platforms like GitHub, allowing you to create a static website where your resume can be easily accessed and viewed by others

-### Prerequisites:
-- A Resume.
-- A github account
-- A text editor (view ressources).

 ## Instructions
 ---
- ## Formating a resume using Markdown; a lightweight markup language
+### Formating a resume using Markdown; a lightweight markup language

 To format a resume, it's essential to adhere to Andrew Etter's recommendations.
 This involves choosing a lightweight markup language such as **Markdown**, which offers simplicity and ease of use.
 When writing content, focus on employing simple syntax and conventions to ensure readability and ease of writing.
 Additionally, utilize tools that support the markup language for editing and rendering, enhancing the overall document creation process

 Here we will be using **visual code studio** as a text editor.
 Follow the steps bellow

 1. **Choose a Text Editor**: Select a text editor of your choice such as Notepad (Windows), TextEdit (Mac), or Visual Studio Code.
 Ensure it supports Markdown syntax highlighting for easier editing.
+Tutorial to install the text editor can be found [here][## More ressources].

 2. **Create a New Markdown File**: Open your chosen text editor and create a new file.
-Save it with a meaningful name like `resume.md`.
+Save it with a meaningful name like `resume.md`.Find a markdown tutorial [here][## More ressources].

 3. **Edit Your Resume Content**: Begin writing your resume content using Markdown syntax within the text editor.
 You can include headings, bullet points, lists, and other formatting options as needed.